-Perspective | The best coaches have a blueprint for action, and Ron Rivera knows what he wants to build
+Perspective | For Ron Rivera, reversing Washington’s toxic drift requires creating a true culture club

 Kerr got an object lesson in culture building from Carroll in 2014.
 Kerr was just about to embark on his career as head coach of the Warriors, when he went to Seattle to observe Carroll run his team.
 Though Kerr had played for the matchless Phil Jackson and Gregg Popovich, he wanted a broader organizational perspective.
 For three days he watched Carroll lead the Seahawks through practices that were so high energy they seemed like barely organized chaos, players working with such unbounded intensity “they practically bounced,” Kerr recalled.

-At the end of the three days Carroll asked him “So how you gonna coach your team?”
+At the end of the three days Carroll asked him, “So how you gonna coach your team?”

 Kerr replied, “Like, what offense am I going to run?”